coneco-lab/git-tutorial/tutorial.md

 ### :pushpin: Core Concept 5: Push
-Imagine you have a local repository that is coupled to a remote.
+Imagine you have a local repository that is paired with a remote.
 You have been working on some file in your local and you have finally reached a satisfactory result.
 Therefore, you commit to your changes and you decide to update the remote.
 This will change the outdated file on the remote with the updated file from the local, while keeping an explicit trace of the changes that you have made.

 In VCS jargon, updating a remote with newly committed changes is known as _pushing_ your changes to the remote.
 Pushing a change to a remote is as simple as: